What is Supply Chain Visibility?

 Phone calls and emails typically act only as a “for your information” and are not actionable.
-They offer little room for decision makers to adjust accordingly.
+They offer little room for decision-makers to adjust accordingly.
 Manually executing visibility to in-transit shipments exposes shippers and LSPs to avoidable costs such as detention or demurrage – which either must be passed along to the customer or written off by one of the parties.

 Automated Execution – Visibility to the supply chain in an automated environment likely still relies on some emails and phone calls but has the ability through a TMS to translate that information into usable data.

-In an automatic environment, organizations have access to historical data such as transit times, volume of freight moving, and by which mode.
+In an automatic environment, organizations have access to historical data such as transit times, the volume of freight moving, and by which mode.
 These data sets can be used to make decisions such as how to staff warehouses appropriately, which lanes present the most challenges, and if they should consider switching to a quicker mode.

 While visibility into the past is much more robust than in a manual environment, this siloed TMS lacks agility in making quick decisions on shipments actually in transit.
-Shipments in transit are still subject to the same delays and costs associated by manual tracking.
+Shipments in transit are still subject to the same delays and costs associated with manual tracking.
 Updates can be pushed out from the system, but still rely on a human at the other end to receive and process this information.
 By that time, especially in a global supply chain across many time zones, it may be too late to deal with problems proactively.

-At the center of an integrated approach is a fully implemented and integrated TMS, which exchanges information in real time with other systems within an organization and has electronic data interchange (EDI) with systems of other trading partners in the supply chain.
+At the center of an integrated approach is a fully implemented and integrated TMS, which exchanges information in real-time with other systems within an organization and has electronic data interchange (EDI) with systems of other trading partners in the supply chain.

 Application program interfaces (API) in a fully implemented network bridge the gap between different systems.
 They can complete tasks such as confirming if freight is ready for pickup, getting quotes from carriers and tendering shipments.
-Companies can find hard dollar savings in the reduced transportation spend and soft cost savings in running an operation more efficiently.
+Companies can find hard dollar savings in reduced transportation spend and soft cost savings in running an operation more efficiently.